-No one can deny the allure and magic of Arches National Park.
+No one can deny the allure and magic of Arches National Park – it’s one of the prettiest national parks in the US for a reason.
 However, when it comes to deciding the best time to visit Arches National Park, you’ll want to be in the know.

 This is one of the most crowded national parks in America – and with good reason.
 It’s utterly beautiful.